 We provide pronoun stickers at our workshop and encourage everyone to wear them.
 We also have a Code of Conduct that everyone involved is required to follow, which means that harassment of any kind will not be tolerated.
 Also, all coaches will be versed on who this workshop is for and how to help create a safe and supportive space.
 If you have any additional concerns about this feel free to email us!

-We couldn't be here without support from the amazing people and organizations who donated money, knowledge and time to help us make this a reality.
+We couldn't be here without support from the amazing people and organizations who donated money, resources, knowledge and time to help us make this a reality.
 If you want to contribute and support our goal, please get in touch!